 Hmmm, looks like we need to come up with a better way of counting everyone’s totals.
 It seems like the main problem with our approach is that I’m counting everything individually, so let’s make this a bit more parallel.
 Rather than having me ask all of my friends what their total is, let’s instead have our friends tell each other what their total is.
 We’ll have my 8 friends pair off and add their numbers together, which will give us 4 new totals.
 In this approach, we can calculate these 4 new totals all at the same time, since each friend is only talking to the other friend in the pair.
 Now, one friend from each pair can go home, while the other friend from the pair needs to remember the new total.
 We can repeat this process now, this time going from 4 separate totals to 2 separate totals and sending two friends home.
 If we do this one more time, then we’ve figured out the total we originally wanted to count!
 In our original approach, it would have taken me 8 steps to figure out the total, since I needed to talk to all 8 friends.
 Now, it only took us 3 steps!
 Remember, it took one step to go from 8 totals to 4 totals, another step to go from 4 to 2, and a final step to go from 2 to 1.
 So, it looks like our parallel way of counting everything allowed us to solve the problem in less than half as many steps!
 Not bad, eh?

-There isn't one silver bullet when it comes to comparing the performance of two CPUs.
-A CPU's clock speed, nowadays measured in gigahertz (GHz), describes the rate at which the CPU executes instructions.
+There isn’t one silver bullet when it comes to comparing the performance of two CPUs.
+A CPU’s clock speed, nowadays measured in gigahertz (GHz), describes the rate at which the CPU executes instructions.
 Specifically, the clock speed measures how many cycles the CPU can complete in one second.
-A higher clock speed means that the CPU can execute more instructions in a single second, so a CPU with a higher clock speed will perform faster than an identical CPU with a lower clock speed.
-The clock speed of CPUs has been rising over the past several decades largely due to a trend known as Moore's Law, which states that processing power will double every 18 months.
-Really, Moore's Law refers to the number of transistors (aka fundamental electronics components that operate on electrical signals) on integrated circuits (aka a CPU chip) doubling, but we won't worry too much about that.
+A higher clock speed means that the CPU can execute more instructions in a single second, so a CPU with a higher clock speed will perform faster than an otherwise identical CPU with a lower clock speed.
+The clock speed of CPUs has been rising over the past several decades largely due to a trend known as Moore’s Law, which essentially states that processing power will double every 18 months.
+Really, Moore’s Law refers to the number of transistors (the fundamental electronic components that operate on electrical signals) on integrated circuits (like CPU chips) doubling, but we won’t worry too much about the specifics of that.